IDFA in iOS 14. The market leaders about the new reality

 Amplitude answers on the iOS 14 IDFA Changes

 Amplitude claims there will be no impact.
-Here you can see FAQ from Amplitude with the most common questions.
+Here you can see the FAQ from Amplitude with the most common questions.